Interim Coordinator of the Writing Center

 Hartwick College is committed to a diverse candidate pool, values an inclusive workforce and workplace environment, and wishes to minimize or eliminate the impact of implicit bias during the search and hiring process.

 To apply for this position, please submit one single pdf copy of your application materials, inclusive of the content below.

 - cover letter

 - evidence of teaching achievement in composition and composition workshop

 - evidence of experience training writing center teaching staff, as well as managerial experience related thereto

 - Diversity Statement - a statement addressing how past and/or potential contributions to diversity will support Hartwick College's Diversity Statement (https://www.hartwick.edu/campus-life/intercultural-affairs/diversity-at-hartwick/)

-- and the names and contact information for three references (at least one of your references must be from a current and/or previous supervisor)
+- the names and contact information for three references, with annotation regarding how the reference is related to you and your work (at least one of your references must be from a current and/or previous supervisor).

-All materials should be sent electronically to Jarvis McCowin, Coordinator of Inclusion, at [email protected] with [Position Title] in the subject line.
+All materials should be sent electronically to Suzanne Janitz, Director of Human Resources, at [email protected] with [Interim Coordinator of the Writing Center] in the subject line.
 Applications may also be mailed to the Office of Human Resources, Hartwick College, P.O.
 Box 4020, Oneonta, NY 13820 or faxed to 607-431-4329.
-Review of applications will begin immediately and continue until the position is filled.
+Review of applications will continue until the position is filled.